This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 ATTIC

-The steps to the attic that are very steep with loose steps should be used with caution.
 The unfinished attic areas where visible are thought to be generally adequate.
 The rafters, joists and sheathing are in sound overall condition.

-A continuous gable vent has been installed for proper ventilation.
 Ventilation in an attic is very important.
 It allows moisture that accumulates in this area to dissipate and also helps to reduce the heat buildup that normally develops during the summer months.
 If the area is inadequately ventilated, this moisture can eventually cause problems such as delaminating roof sheathing.

 S Y S T E M S